Nathan Fine

 Nathan Jacob Fine (22 October 1916 in Philadelphia – 18 November 1994 in Deerfield Beach, Florida) was an American mathematician who worked on basic hypergeometric series.

+Сareer

 He is best known for his lecture notes on the subject which for four decades served as an inspiration to experts in the field until they were finally published as a book.
 He solved the Jeep problem in 1946.

-Nathan Fine retired in 1978 as a professor at Pennsylvania State University.
+Nathan Fine retired in 1978, as a professor at Pennsylvania State University.
 Prior to that he had been on the faculties of the University of Pennsylvania and Cornell University.
 For a brief period (1946-1947) he also worked at the Operations Evaluation Group, affiliated with the Massachusetts Institute of Technology.
 Beside the book he published about 40 papers in several fields of mathematics.
 He is known for the Rogers-Fine identity.

 Nathan Fine received his Ph.D. in 1946 from University of Pennsylvania, where he was a student of Antoni Zygmund.
 Fine was at the Institute for Advanced Study for the three academic years 1953–1954, 1958–1959, and 1959–1960.
 Fine's doctoral students include J. J. Price.

 He wrote the book Basic Hypergeometric Series and Applications ISBN 0-8218-1524-5.